Beer Can Chicken Recipe

 *Cue Glue helps the seasoning stick to your protein and seals in moisture.
 Use about a Tbsp. per pound on all sides of the meat, then apply the seasoning.

 For a tender and juicy beer can chicken, brine the chicken for 4 hours or up to overnight using Savory’s Brining Mix.
 It's also a great recipe for trying out one of our easy-to-use Smoke Cans, which will smoke for up to an hour on a gas or charcoal grill.

 Pat chicken dry with paper towel.
-Slather chicken all over with 'Cue Glue if using before rubbing chicken with seasoning.
-Rub chicken generously with Salt & Pepper Tableside and BBQ rub of choice.
+Slather chicken all over with 'Cue Glue.
+Rub chicken generously with Salt & Pepper Tableside and barbecue rub of choice.
 Preheat grill.
-For charcoal grill, move coals to one side of the grill.
-Slide chicken over open beer can so it stands up on its own, resting on the can.
-Set beer can chicken on an aluminum pie tin.
-(Or use heavy foil to create a makeshift tray; fold up the edges of the foil to make a slight bowl shape to any catch dripping juices.)
-Set beer can chicken in its foil base on grill on the opposite side of the heat source.
-Cover grill and cook chicken for a total of 1 to 1 1/2 hours until meatiest part reaches an internal temperature of 165 degrees.
-Rotate chicken a quarter turn every 15 min. for even cooking, basting it with optional BBQ sauce or mop sauce with each turn.
-Remove chicken from grill and let rest 10 to 15 min. before carving and serving.
+For a gas grill, heat to medium-low heat.
+For a charcoal grill, bank coals on one side of the grill.
+Open beer can and place it in the center of an aluminum pie tin.
+Slide bottom of chicken over the beer can so it stands up on its own, resting on the can.
+Set beer can chicken and pie tin on grill on the opposite side of the charcoal (or in center of the gas grill).
+Cover grill and cook chicken for a total of 1 to 1 1/2 hours, rotating chicken a quarter turn every 15 min. for even cooking, basting it with barbecue sauce with each turn.
+Chicken is done when the thickest part of the breast reaches 165 degrees.
+Let it rest 10 to 15 min. before carving and serving.